Student Advisory Council

-- Christa Ogawa - Great Alaskan Accounting People (GAAP)
+- Rebecca Strickland - Great Alaskan Accounting People (GAAP)

-- Mark Oldmixon - Master of Security and Disaster Management (MSDM) Program
+- Floyd Wright Jr. - Master of Security and Disaster Management (MSDM) Program

 Native Alaskan Business Leaders (NABL)

 Jillian Bjornstad is from the Aleutian community of Sand Point.
 She lived there all her life and is proud to be Unangan (Aleut).
 She decided to go to UAF because it seemed like the best choice for the goals she has in mind.
-Currently Jillian is a sophomore seeking a degree in Business Administration.
-She has been working with NABL (Native Alaskan Business Leaders) since the Fall of 2016 and they won 3rd place in the AIBL (American Indian Business Leaders) business competition in the Spring of 2017.
+Currently, Jillian is a junior seeking a degree in business administration.
+She has been working with NABL (Native Alaskan Business Leaders) since the fall of 2016 and they won 3rd place in the AIBL (American Indian Business Leaders) business competition in the Spring of 2018.
 Jillian graduated high school as valedictorian in 2016 and was on the Chancellor's list for her first two semesters at UAF.

 Active and Innovative Minds (AIM)